hvmonteiro/hugovmonteiro.net/content/about/_index.md

 ## Mechanics & Motorcycles

  Mechanics, the pinnacle of engineering!
-Since an young age *Hugo* liked to dismantle and assemble toys - this eventually led him to lend a hand and help replacing small parts on his father's car, and later taking care of small regular maintenance work on his first car (that he still has to this day!).
+Since a young age *Hugo* enjoyed to disassemble and assemble mechanical toys - as he aged, this eventually led him to lend a hand and help replacing small parts on his father's car, and later allowed him to do regular maintenance work on his first car (_that he still has to this day!_).

-But, this interest for mechanical engineering was only out of necessity, not yet pursuit as a hobby yet...until motorcycles came to his existence - it was then that it became an hobby, doing full motorcycle maintenance and fixing problems for his and friends motorcycles.
+However, this interest in mechanical engineering initially emerged out of necessity rather than as a true hobby—until motorcycles entered his life.
+From that point on, it evolved into a genuine passion, leading him to perform complete motorcycle maintenance and troubleshoot mechanical issues on his own bikes as well as those of friends.

-On a side note, *Hugo* also creates and manages group motorcycle tours and weekend trips.
+_As a side note, *Hugo* also organizes and leads group motorcycle tours and weekend trips._

 ## An Avid Writer

 _Hugo is also an avid writer._

-Writing is both his voice and his tool: a way to express ideas, question assumptions, and invite others to look at familiar topics from a different perspective.
-Through writing, he organizes and “cleans” his mind of opinions and thought processes, while simultaneously challenging established norms and encouraging deeper reflection rather than passive acceptance.
+> "*Writing is both my voice and my tool to be heard: a way to express ideas, question assumptions, and invite others to look at familiar topics from a different perspective.*
+> *Through writing, I organize and “clean” my mind of opinions and thought processes, while simultaneously challenging established norms and encouraging deeper reflection rather than passive acceptance."*
+> ~ *Hugo V Monteiro*

-You can check his recent publications in the local archive [here](/publications) or in his active blog **_Intriguing Mind_** on SubStack [here](https://intriguingmind.substack.com/).
+You can check his recent writings in the local archive [here](/publications) or in his active blog **_Intriguing Mind_** on SubStack [here](https://intriguingmind.substack.com/).

 ## Contact

-You can contact *Hugo * through his email (if you find it - not publicly available due to SPAM), Social Media or LinkedIn.
+You can contact *Hugo * through his email (_if you find it - not publicly available due to SPAM_), his Social Media or LinkedIn profiles (_check the footer in this page_).